 - Your product is thicker

-- Your material is only available in sheet form
+- Your product’s material is only available in sheet form

-A die cutting machine will stamp out each piece using steel rule dies.
-The hydraulic press falls vertically onto the raw material as it feeds along the base of the machine.
-This vertical motion allows thicker material to be fed through.
-The finished product will have very little curvature around its edges.
+A die cutting press machine stamps out each piece using steel rule dies—long, sharp strips of metal.
+The hydraulic press falls vertically onto the raw material as it’s fed through the machine.
+This vertical, perpendicular motion allows thicker and taller material to be used to make your part.
+Your finished product comes out clean and even.